SwedbankPay/developer.swedbankpay.com/checkout/checkin.md

 As you can see, the payer's information is pre-filled as provided by the initial `POST`.
-With a `consumerProfileRef` safely tucked into our pocket, the Checkin is complete and we can move on to [Payment menu][payment-menu].
+With a `consumerProfileRef` safely tucked into our pocket, the Checkin is complete and we can move on to [Payment Menu][payment-menu].

-Additional events during the checkin  can also be implemented in the `configuration` object, such as `onConsumerIdentified`, `onShippingDetailsAvailable`and `onBillingDetailsAvailable`.
+Additional events during Checkin  can also be implemented in the `configuration` object, such as `onConsumerIdentified`, `onShippingDetailsAvailable`and `onBillingDetailsAvailable`.
 Read more about these in the [Checkin events][checkin-events] section.